EpicOweo/nFX/README.md

+#### It's been a few months.
+I haven't at all stopped on this project, I've been spending a lot of time learning stuff, so I can improve my code, in readability, functionality and such.
+I'm also busy coding something for someone else.
+#### Anyways, I still have a lot planned for this, and expect another rewrite.
+If you want a time, a few months.

 ## Project is for some reason marked as a virus, due to this there's going to be a huge delay in when this finishes.

 ## I guess for now I have to make everything more readable and 'minimized', so you can see everything this does in barely any time.